n7tae/mspot/README.md

 You may have noticed that two programs were created at the build stage: *mspot* the M17-only repeater/hot-spot, and *inicheck*, a program that will check you initialization file for errors. *inicheck* tries to be very thorough.
 In addition to making sure that all needed variable are define and have reasonable values, it checks that path names are pointing to existing files on your system, and that those files are the kinds of files they need to be.
 Do: `./inicheck mspot.ini`.
 If any errors are identified, *mspot* won't run.

 Each parameter in the example inifile is commented to help you understand what it does.
-Keep in mind that many of the parameters in the `[Modem]` section have no meaning once you set a `Protocol`.
 Using `inicheck` will at least tell you if your `UartPort` is pointing to a character device.
-If you are having trouble connecting to an older modem and your sure the `UartPort` is correct, try reducing the `UartBaudRate` to `230400` or `115200`.

 In the `Building` section, a few `.txt` files were copied.
 These files are for connection information. `M17_Hosts.txt` contains a list of all M17 and URF reflectors registered at [dvref.com](https://dvref.com/) and contains a time-stamp so you know exactly when it was created.
 You can build an up-to-the-minute accurate host text file with the *make-m17-host-file* program that is part of the [*ham-dht-tools*](https://github.com/n7tae/ham-dht-tools) repository.
 The second, `MyHosts.txt` is a place for you to add other reflectors that aren't registered at dvref.com.